Grey-Hat-07/GameHost/README.md

 # GameHost
-it is responsive game website https://subhamay2002.github.io/GameHost/
+it is responsive game website https://grey-hat-07.github.io/GameHost/ \
+Front-end only